top of page

 • chronic bronchitis – long-term inflammation of the airways

 COPD is a common condition that mainly affects middle-aged or older adults who smoke.
+Many people do not realise they have it.

 The breathing problems tend to get gradually worse over time and can limit your normal